 If you have existing users in Tribal Habits and you populate their LMS Learner ID and LMS Reference fields, then those users will be able to log into both your LMS and Tribal Habits.

-Note that any topics you users have been enrolled into by your LMS will not be accessible via their Tribal Habits login.
+NOTE: Any topics your users have been enrolled into by your LMS will not be accessible via their Tribal Habits login.
 We require them to access those topics via your LMS to establish the LMS link.
 These topics will still be visible to your users in Tribal Habits but they will be directed to your LMS to access them.

 What information is sent by Tribal Habits to the LMS?